Faculty & Staff

 Mrs. Lisa McNichols

-Mrs. McNichols -K-8 PE, has been part of the St. Rita community since 2005, when she and her husband John moved here right before their twins were born.
+Mrs. McNichols has been part of the St. Rita community since 2005, when she and her husband John moved here right before their twins were born.
 She is the mother of four girls who currently attend or have graduated from Saint Rita.
 She loves the parish and school and has coached the St. Rita Track and Field and Cross Country Teams for twelve years.
 A graduate of Manhattan College, Mrs. McNichols ran track and cross country in Division 1 and continues to run today.
-A former child abuse prosecutor and graduate of Wake Forest University Law School, Mrs. McNIchols will be teaching PE and surreptitiously recruiting students to the track and field and cross country teams.
+A former child abuse prosecutor and graduate of Wake Forest University Law School, Mrs. McNichols uses her PE position to surreptitiously recruit students to the track and field and cross country teams!

 Mrs. Alexsandra Oakes